Shahrukh-Chishti/Shahrukh-Chishti.github.io/physics/Lie/commutator.md

 ### Parallel transport
 The Lie derivative builds on more information than a simple parallel transport.
-While the latter requires just a path on a manifold, the former takes in the speed of moving over the path, as well.
+While the latter requires only a path on the manifold, the former takes in the speed of moving over the path, as well.
+Obviously, metric tensor is a prerequisite to define a path.
+The geometry of the manifold is manifest via parallel transport derivative, as well.

 ## Lie Derivative
 Lie algebra builds a vector space, termed as [Fundamental vector field](https://en.wikipedia.org/wiki/Fundamental_vector_field).